-Total GHG emissions for entire project were 921,504 kg CO2e to date, which is the equivalent of the energy used by 110,970 homes in one year.
-The majority (60%) of those emissions were associated with years 4 and 5.
+Total GHG emissions for entire project were over 988 tonnes CO_2e to date, which is the equivalent of the energy used by 124 US homes in one year (EPA, 2022).
+The majority (56%) of those emissions were associated with years 4 and 5.
 This coincides with when MFFP had the two biggest delivery seasons in the partnership's history.

-Figure 1 shows the kg CO2e across project years.
-As the scope of activities each year vary there is no comparison available to make between project years.
-To note year 1 was a preparatory year, which meant that not all members of staff were working on the project and not all activities (e.g. travel, deliveries road) were undertaken in this year.
+Figure 1 shows the kg CO_2e across project years.
+As the scope of activities varies each year there is no comparison available to make between project years.
+To note, year 1 was a preparatory year, which meant that not all members of staff were working on the project and not all activities (e.g. travel, deliveries, road) were undertaken in this year.
 In addition to this, the number of employees increased since the project began.
-Additionally year 6 represents the final year of the project and the winding down of activities.
+Additionally, year 7 represents the final year of the project and the winding down of activities with no conservation activities taking place.